• Home

 Starting supervision with someone new can feel like a big step, which is why I offer a free 30-minute introductory session online.

 This isn’t a full supervision session of course, but rather a chance for us to meet, talk about what you’re looking for, and see whether we feel like a good fit to work together.
+My usual confidentiality and professional guidelines apply.

 Book your introductory supervision session by clicking HERE.

-Arrange Your First Supervision
+Arrange Your First Supervision Session

 Subscribe & Stay Connected